 It is very common for beginning students to ask ‘do I need to know this?’ - after a lecture that may seem to have delivered a term’s worth of ‘A’ level in 50 minutes.
 You shouldn’t see lectures and practicals as giving a list of items that have to be ‘learnt’ in the sense of memorised in totality.
 Often lecturers will include topical examples of general principles, or mention a recent discovery that’s just been published – this is not for you to ‘learn’, but to excite your interest and transfer their enthusiasm to you.

 Your first priority should be to concentrate on ‘understanding’, on building a mental framework that you can tie ‘facts’ to.
 That will help you prioritise what you really do need to know well, as part of the vocabulary of the subject – whatever it may be.
 After a while you’ll find that ‘facts’ stick to the framework without conscious effort on your part to ‘learn’ them.

-Fear of calculations: Sometimes encountered!
+Sometimes encountered!
 It’s seldom difficult, for example, to convert raw data into a useful format.
 But there may be many steps to perform.
 Be clear about what you have to do, and why.
 Understand the algorithm (look it up - it’s not a typo for logarithm!).
-Make sure that you keep track of the units that you are using, that you don’t confuse amount with concentration, and can deal with dilution from stock solutions into mixtures.
-Practice helps of course, as do yellow sheets.
-Seek help from your supervisor if you have problems with numeracy and calculations.
-It’s very important for clinicians to be basically numerate.
-You don’t want to prescribe or administer a therapy with incorrect doses (drugs, radiotherapy etc).
-See the Essential Maths exercises on Camtools for extra practise.
+Make sure that you keep track of the units that you are using (see Appendix 1 in your handbook), that you don’t confuse amount with concentration, and can deal with dilution from stock solutions into mixtures.
+Practice helps of course, as do the yellow sheets.
+Seek particular and timely help from your supervisor if you have problems with numeracy and calculations.
+It’s very important for clinicians to be numerate.
+You don’t want to prescribe or administer a therapy with incorrect doses (drugs, radiotherapy etc.).